 Unless you’re in a situation that requires an immediate, real-time resolution — for example, the airline canceled your flight and you need rebooked — I’d recommend sending something to the carrier in writing.

 Why?
 Because it creates a “paper trail” that can be saved if necessary.
-This will show the airline that you’ve gone through all the right channels to get this resolved, in the event that you need to appeal to a supervisor.
+This will show the airline that you’ve gone through all the right channels to get this resolved.
 While it’s true that the airlines log customer-service calls and sometimes record them, you’re not going to have access to those files.
 That puts you at a serious disadvantage when you’re trying to fix something.

 Steps to resolving your airline problem